The best 13 surf spots in the Canary Islands

 Vacation break with a wave break!

 Surfing in the Canary Islands is a must for water sports lovers!
-If you’re thinking of having a sea adventure soon, read about the top 3 surf spots in the Canaries and find info about traveling around the island group.
+If you’re planning a surfing trip to the archipelago, discover the top 13 surf spots in the Canaries and read all the info about traveling around the island group.

 Wooden surfboard on a sandy beach in the Canaries

-Why the Canary Islands are the best for surfing?
+Why are the Canary Islands perfect for a surfing trip?

-The Canary island group has ideal conditions for surfing, it enjoys great weather all year long and it has been a staple for surfers around the world since the ’70s.
+The archipelago has ideal conditions for surfing, with great weather all year long and it has been a staple for surfers around the world since the ’70s.
 Temperatures rarely fall below 20°C, the sun is almost always shining and the waters are warm and inviting.

-The location of the islands in the Atlantic Ocean means they are exposed to strong off-shore winds, which create some of the best surfing conditions in the world.
-Powerful swells generated in the North Atlantic Ocean are very common and one can find more than 100 great breaks around the islands!
+The islands’ location in the Atlantic Ocean means that they are exposed to strong off-shore winds, which create some of the best surfing conditions in the world.
+Powerful swells generated in the North Atlantic Ocean are very common and there are more than 100 great breaks around the islands!

-The diverse natural landscape of the Canary Islands means everyone can surf there.
-There are perfect surf spots for beginners, as well as more demanding spots with impressive waves!
+The diverse natural landscape of the Canary Islands means that anyone can surf there.
+There are perfect surf spots for beginners, as well as more demanding spots with impressive waves for pro surfers!

 The famous surf spot ‘El Quemao’ in La Santa with impressive wave breaks

-- The Bubble in Fuerteventura: The Bubble is a great surf spot in the village of Majanicho in Fuerteventura.
-The coast of Majanicho is wild and untamed, perfect for advanced surfers.
-The most impressive waves are found in the El Hierro Beach, where the lava reef works as a fantastic breaking point.
+- The Bubble, located in Majanicho, is a very popular spot for advanced surfers.
+The most impressive waves are in El Hierro Beach, where the lava reef works as a fantastic breaking point.
 The best time to visit this spot is during weekdays.